Net worth: What it is and how to calculate it for business

 A business's net worth fluctuates based on changes in:

-• Profitability – higher earnings increase retained earnings if not distributed, boosting net worth
+- Profitability: higher earnings increase retained earnings if not distributed, boosting net worth

-• Asset value – getting new assets raises net worth, while the depreciation on older assets lowers it
+- Asset value: getting new assets raises net worth, while the depreciation on older assets lowers it

-• Liability – paying off loans decreases liabilities, improving net worth
+- Liability: paying off loans decreases liabilities, improving net worth

-• Operating expenses – cutting costs increases profitability
+- Operating expenses: cutting costs increases profitability

-• Business environment – economic downturns and market shifts can impact overall business performance
+- Business environment: economic downturns and market shifts can impact overall business performance

-Three tips to improve net worth
+How to improve your business net worth

 1. Increase your assets